snerte/Azure.Messaging.ServiceBus.Compression/README.md

 ### Overrides
 Only a subset of overrides has been implemented.
 The overrides should be sufficient to support the purpose of compressing and decompressing message Payloads but if you find something is missing please feel free to fix and create PR.

-### Azure functions
-Since Azure function [ServiceBusTrigger] attributes uses other library to instanciate its connection to the Servicebus, this lib cannot be used to change how the FunctionApp will get messages.